LaySoft/ecc_phgp/README.md

 The encrypt and decrypt uses AES256 (Rijndael-256) block cipher algorithm.
 The encrypt process choose a random point on the curve, and this point X coordinate SHA256 hash will be the 256 bit key, and Y coodinate SHA256 hash will be the 256 bit IV for the AES256 block cipher.
 The X and Y coordinates encoded and decoded with EC-ElGamal algorithm.
 The encode process result is four numbers, which is saved to &lt;destfile&gt;.key file.

 The sign and verify works with ECDSA algorithm.
-The sign process result is two numbers, which is saved to <file>.sig file.
+The sign process result is two numbers, which is saved to &lt;file&gt;.sig file.
 The sign hash funtion is SHA512.